AKSW/docs.ontowiki.net/VirtuosoBackend.md

     </plist>

 #### Windows
 Follow [these instructions](http://virtuoso.openlinksw.com/dataspace/dav/wiki/Main/VOSUsageWindows) in order to set up Virtuoso as an ODBC data source on Windows.
+Although a [binary distribution](http://virtuoso.openlinksw.com/dataspace/dav/wiki/Main/VOSDownload#Pre-built binaries for Windows) of Virtuoso might seem the right choice, these are lagging a bit behind of the current source distribution.
+At the time of writing this line, Virtuoso is available in version 6.1.5, but the binary download for Windows is in version 6.1.3.
+OntoWiki works best with version 6.1.4 or greater.

 ### Known Problems
 #### Debian/Ubuntu